-The Residential College has been endowed with several prizes and bestows these, along with a number of awards, to deserving students each year.
+The Residential College has been endowed with several prizes and bestows these each year, along with a number of awards.

-The gift of Mary Baxter, the prize is awarded to encourage a woman who has demonstrate an enthusiasm and passion for Engineering and is for a female Engineering student in their third or later year.
+This prize is a gift of Mary Baxter and is awarded to encourage a woman who has demonstrated an enthusiasm and passion for engineering.
+Students must be at least in their third of study to be eligible.

-Named in memory of past student and first editor of the Fleur-de-Lys magazine, Captain Frances Samuel Carse, who was killed at Bullecourt during World War I, the prize is awarded for an essay on a topic of national or international importance.
+This prize is named in memory of past student and first editor of the Fleur-de-Lys magazine, Captain Frances Samuel Carse, who was killed at Bullecourt during World War I. The prize is awarded for an essay on a topic of national or international importance.

 The prize is awarded for a student project that aims to 'change the world in a week' through raising awareness of social issues, and/or changing behaviour in relation to such issues as sustainability, inclusiveness, discrimination, welfare or health and safety.
 It must have a minimal budget and be within the reach of the average citizen.

-A gift from past students and tutors Lara and Saxon Nicholls, the prize is awarded annually to the student who has controbiuted most to visual arts in the College, whether through creating new works of art, leadership in artistic activities or other contrubutions to excellence in visual arts.
+A gift from past students and tutors Lara and Saxon Nicholls, the prize is awarded annually to the student who has contribiuted most to visual arts in the College, whether through creating new works of art, leadership in artistic activities or other contributions to excellence in visual arts.